 Sources: SDO CPA, April 2026; TurboTax NIL Guide, December 2025; Albin Randall Bennett, December 2025.

 An athlete who lives in a state without income tax but makes appearances, posts content pursuant to contracts, or performs services in states that do impose income tax may have filing obligations in those states.
-The jock tax, the principle of taxing income based on where athletic services are performed, is being applied with increasing frequency to college athletes with NIL income in states including Illinois.
+The jock tax, the principle of taxing income based on where athletic services are performed, is being applied with increasing frequency to college athletes with NIL income.
 For athletes who transferred schools in 2025 or 2026, part-year residency rules in multiple states create additional complexity.
-For international student-athletes classified as nonresident aliens, the obligation to file Form 1040-NR applies to NIL income regardless of whether any tax forms were received.
+The University of Maryland's TerpTax program has documented multi-state complications as among the most common sources of filing errors in its athlete clientele.

 Sources: SDO CPA, April 2026; University of Maryland TerpTax, June 2025; YSBR Tax Guide, February 2025.

 The question of institutional obligation in NIL financial literacy is not philosophical in 2026.
-Programs that invited athletes into a $2.75 billion commercial market, facilitated their access to brand deals and institutional revenue sharing, and provided no systematic financial literacy support have created a predictable outcome: athletes with IRS obligations they cannot meet, compliance failures they cannot correct retroactively, and financial situations directly traceable to institutional decisions that prioritized deal volume over athlete outcomes.
+Programs that invited athletes into a $2.75 billion commercial market, facilitated their access to brand deals and institutional revenue sharing, and provided no systematic financial literacy support have created the predictable outcome: athletes with IRS obligations they cannot meet, compliance failures they cannot correct retroactively, and financial situations directly traceable to institutional decisions that prioritized deal volume over athlete outcomes.

 The standard is defined not by the House settlement but by the recruiting promises programs made and the institutional duty of care that follows from inviting eighteen-year-olds into commercial financial relationships with material tax consequences.
 Programs that provide a how NIL works overview at freshman orientation and nothing further are not meeting that standard.
-Programs that build systematic financial literacy curriculum covering entity structuring, quarterly tax payment planning, multi-state filing awareness, and ongoing advisor referral pathways are.

 Financial literacy is not a nice-to-have in an NIL program.
 It is the component that determines whether athletes leave your program better off financially than when they arrived.
 That outcome is within your institution's control.
+Whether it happens is a choice your program is making right now, by action or by omission.

 ROLA builds the business infrastructure behind athletic programs, NIL collectives, and the institutions developing the next generation of athlete-entrepreneurs.
 The strategy session is where that work begins.